 How can I pay the balance?

-Cash on the day prior to commencement of the performance, or direct bank transfer (cleared payment must be received by the performance date).
+Cash on the day prior to commencement, or direct bank transfer at least 7 days in advance of the performance.
+Cleared payment must be received before commencement of the performance.

 Can I request songs?

 Absolutely!
 We’re happy to take DJ requests leading up to the event, but please give us at least one week’s notice.
 We also actively encourage song requests on the night, which your guests can write up on our fabulous Blackboard of Power.
 If we know the song we will perform it live, otherwise we have a DJ library of over 15,000 songs and will usually have it on hand.
 Learning specific songs for your event is charged at $50 per song per musician.